GlebMan-n/ColoredTitleQt/README.md

 Frameless qmain window with custom title bar for Gnome and CentOS.
-Move and resize methods was overrided.
+Move and resize methods were overwritten.
 You can move it by mouse press, change size with corners and sides.
 Double click on title bar also works.